 Teachable Subject Specializations

 Those teaching K-7 usually take two subject specializations with a total of 24 sem. hrs. each.
 Each subject must meet TWU requirements for a minor.
-You may take a major in certain approved subjects, but will need at least 42 sem. hrs. with 30 of senior level courses, but this option is not recommended for teaching at the elementary or middle school level.
+You may take a major in certain approved subjects, but will need at least 42 sem. hrs. with 30 sem. hrs. of upper level courses.
+This option is not recommended for teaching at the elementary or middle school level.
 You may also take another minor in any area including Religious or Catholic Studies if you plan on teaching at an independent school.
 The following is a list of acceptable subject specializations:

 - Canadian Studies (conc)